 A written MMF thesis is not obligatory.
 If the student chooses to write one, he or she should choose an advisor from the faculty and work in cooperation with that professor.
-The thesis proposal should be submitted by December 15th of the student's third semester in the program, and the final draft should be submitted no later than April 15th of the fourth semester.
+The thesis proposal should be submitted by December 15th of the student's second year of studies in the program, and the final draft should be submitted no later than April 15th of the second year of studies.
 The thesis should conform to the formatting guidelines as set forth in the student manual and contain no less than 30 pages of text (from its introduction to conclusion), excluding the table of contents, bibliography and supplementary material.